pitr-ch/kvizer/README.md

 ## Creating base image

 Run `kvizer build-base --vm clean-f16 --name katello-base` to create base development image from cleanly installed machine.

+## Cloning a machine for development

+- Run `kvizer clone --vm a_base --name katello-dev --snapshot setup-development` to clone a machine for development.
+- Run the machine `kvizer run --vm katello-dev`.
+- Setup Katello on a host machine to connect to the development machine (`kvizer info` will help you to find correct ip).
+- Now you can run Katello process locally against services on a development machine.

 ## Run CI